-Whilst AI-CAD frameworks have been thoroughly studied, they have not been proposed as a tool for assisting clinicians.
-Furthermore, whilst the literature on AI-CAD frameworks is mostly approached from a computer science perspective, clinicians have been shown to lack trust in them [2], [3] [24].
+While AI-CAD frameworks have been thoroughly studied, they have not been proposed as a tool for assisting clinicians.
+Furthermore, while the literature on AI-CAD frameworks is mostly approached from a computer science perspective, clinicians have been shown to lack trust in them.
 Our work addresses that lacuna by providing a synergistic approach between clinicians and scientists.
 We contribute to the line of research on using CNN for AD and MCI detection, by applying a 2D approach.
-Our model predicts AD better than chance by .301, and MCI by .214.
+Our model predicts AD better than chance by 0.301 and MCI by 0.214.
 As expected, the model performed worse on detecting MCI than AD.
-The learning process on the MCI dataset, however, was much cleaner than the process on the AD dataset.
-This might be due to the size of the dataset, which can have a large impact on the process and outcomes of the model.
-The proposed AI-CAD framework, thus, performs better than chance for AD as well as for MCI and could assist clinicians in the early detection of AD, and MCI.
+The learning process on the MCI data set, however, was much cleaner than the process on the AD data set.
+This might be due to the size of the data set, which can have a large impact on the process and outcomes of the model.
+The proposed AI-CAD framework, thus, performs better than chance for AD as well as for MCI and could assist clinicians in the early detection of AD and MCI.